-- 1.5.1 Various decision options have been taken to full Council since the power to reduce Council Tax discounts awarded in respect of empty properties became available in April 2013.
-In April 2013 Council took the decision to reduce empty property discounts for properties that were unoccupied less than 6 months or for those that were undergoing structural alteration, as well as removing entirely the 50% discount that had been applied for properties that had been empty for longer than six months. - 1.5.2 In 2015 Council further reduced the period of discount available in respect of empty properties and subsequently in 2017 empty property discounts were removed altogether. - 1.5.3 Since April 2013, local authorities have been able to apply a maximum 50% Council Tax Premium on properties which have been unoccupied and unfurnished for more than two years.
-To date the charging of a 50% premium was not considered viable, due to government guidance on best practice of exempting any properties from the additional premium that are actively up for sale, as well as the low collection rates of the premium elsewhere in the country and the low additional debit that would be gained against increased administrative costs.
+1.5.1 Since April 2013, local authorities have been able to apply a maximum 50% Council Tax premium on properties which have been unoccupied and unfurnished for more than two years.
+To date the charging of a 50% premium was not considered viable, due to government guidance on best practice of exempting any properties from the additional premium that are actively up for sale or let, as well as the low collection rates of the premium elsewhere in the country and the low additional debit that would be gained against increased administrative costs.